Robert Wickens: FIA Formula Two Championship

 Wickens was the only North American driver in the revamped FIA Formula Two Championship for the 2009 season, driving car number 12.
 Wickens dominated the opening race of the series, leading every lap from pole position to become the first driver since Philippe Streiff in September 1984 to win an international Formula Two race.
 He repeated that in race two, to lead the championship.
 However, those were his only two wins of the season, as he struggled with reliability later in the season.
 Despite five retirements, Wickens ended up as the runner-up in the championship, albeit 51 points behind runaway champion Andy Soucek.

 In November 2009 Wickens revealed that he had held "off the record" talks with several Formula 1 teams, and believe that his chances of driving in Formula 1 were increased by the fact that he is the only potential rookie North American driver who currently holds a valid FIA superlicence.

-In June 2011 it was announced that Wickens had been signed to the Virgin Racing team as a reserve driver but that he would continue to race in the GP3 series.